ElektraInitiative/libelektra/doc/decisions/high_level_api.md

 ## Assumptions

-- Thread-safety: a handle is the accepted better solution than having to care about whether it is reentrant, thread-safe,..
+- Thread-safety: a handle is the accepted better solution than having to care about whether it is reentrant, thread-safe, ...
 - assumes that spec is available and installed correctly (fail in kdbhlOpen otherwise)
 - lookups for non-specified keys yield errors (in particular if they are not present)
 - many projects do not care about some limitations (no binary, no meta-data)